Experts classifyWhy Generation Z doesn't want to save money

 Another factor is the complexity of the pension system.
 "When I talk to young people, I don't talk to them about AHV.
 Many don't even know what the deductions on their salary statement mean."
 Those who do know are probably a small, homogeneous group.

 Cattacin also believes that there is not enough legal support for saving.
 People have also lost touch with money: "It seems to me that digitalization has changed our relationship with money.
-People no longer see money disappearing into their wallets."
+We no longer see money disappearing into our wallets."

-The sociologist proposes making the pension system comprehensible for everyone and reducing the coordination deduction so that young people on low wages can start saving earlier.
+The sociologist suggests making the pension system easier to understand for everyone and reducing the coordination deduction so that young people on low wages can start saving earlier.
 He also calls for state support in the form of tax relief for young adults.

 The second sentence you hear again and again: